Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 Conclusion: “Given graft survival, this systematic review demonstrated satisfactory functional outcomes following interposition arthroplasty of the post-traumatic osteoarthritic elbow, however, associated with a cumulative complication and subsequent operative treatment rate of 44.8%.
 In addition, a revision rate of 20.9% needs to be expected.”

 What are we seeing in this image?

 The vagus rotation or hypermobility of the elbow joint causes compressive and stress forces on the elbow.
-This can lead to the development, as demonstrated in item three of this image, of the compression and degeneration of the radiohumeral joint and the development of bone on bone osteoarthritis.
-In item four we see compression of the olecranon in the fossa, this is a notch in the upper arm bone that allows the elbow the ability to bend.
+This can lead to the development, as demonstrated in item three of this image, of the compression and degeneration of the radiohumeral joint and the development of bone-on-bone osteoarthritis.
+In item four we see compression of the olecranon in the fossa, which is a notch in the upper arm bone that allows the elbow the ability to bend.
 If this area develops bone spurs, bending the elbow will be extremely problematic and a surgical suggestion may be offered.

 The long-term success of elbow replacement

 A January 2021 study in the Journal of Shoulder and Elbow Surgery (5) evaluated the long-term success of elbow replacement.
 Here the researchers examined the results of 23 previously published studies that included 1429 elbows (60.4% were the linked elbow replacement type).